-The water source will be from a fire hydrant which is located approximately 300 feet to the northeast of the residence Contact the Boulder Mountain Fire Protection District (303-440-0235) for more information and specific details.
+The emergency water source will be from a hydrant.
+The structure will have a full interior NFPA 13 D Sprinkler system as required by Boulder County.
+A contirbution to the Boulder Mountain Fire Proptection District cistern fund will not be required due to the hydrated water system in Pine Brook Hills.
+Contact the Boulder Mountain Fire Protection District (303-440-0235) for more information and specific details.